amitkumarmannur1/ai-blog-admin/content/posts/2025-03-03-mastering-aiml-for-telecom-engineering-roles.md

 categories: ["blog"]
 ---

 ## Audio Version

 This post is available as an audio recording on NotebookLM.
 [Listen now](https://notebooklm.google.com/notebook/d61ca2e0-9501-41bc-9302-802db6d42248/audio)

-I'd be happy to help you prepare for a Staff-level AI/ML engineering role!
+i'd be happy to help you prepare for a Staff-level AI/ML engineering role!
 Let's create a structured learning path that takes you from fundamentals to advanced concepts, with a focus on telecom industry applications.
 AI/ML Learning Path for a Telecom Engineer
 Foundations (2-4 weeks)